mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/02-fastq-desc.md

 In this training we will build an assembly of a bacterial genome, from data produced in this paper:
 Hikichi, M., M. Nagao, K. Murase, C. Aikawa, T. Nozawa et al., 2019 Complete Genome Sequences of Eight Methicillin-Resistant Staphylococcus aureus Strains Isolated from Patients in Japan (I. L. G. Newton, Ed.).
 Microbiology Resource Announcements 8: 10.1128/mra.01212-19

 Methicillin-resistant Staphylococcus aureus (MRSA) is a major pathogen causing nosocomial infections, and the clinical manifestations of MRSA range from asymptomatic colonization of the nasal mucosa to soft tissue infection to fulminant invasive disease.
-Here, we zill analyze one of the eight MRSA strains isolated from patients in Japan : **DRR187559**.
+Here, we will analyze one of the eight MRSA strains isolated from patients in Japan : **DRR187559**.

 !!! question "Exercise ?: Library & read length"